KQM-git/TCL/docs/evidence/characters/anemo/kaedehara-kazuha.md

 ### A4: Poetics of Fuubutsu

 * Kazuha's 4th ascension passive works off-field and only gives bonus damage on swirled elements. - [kingjohn23\#8694](https://youtu.be/3ryW4jG38y0)
-* Kazuha's 4th ascension passive overrides and refreshes buff each Swirl of the same element. - [kol\#1593](https://youtu.be/-D8IMtMAt48)
+* Kazuha's 4th ascension passive overrides and refreshes buff each Swirl of the same Element. - [kol\#1593](https://youtu.be/-D8IMtMAt48)

 ### Kazuha's Dynamically Changing Buff